Updates to Webpage

 Step 1: Initial Application

 Before applying to become a candidate, you will need to be a communicant member of your church for at least 6 months.

 To begin the process of becoming a candidate, you will need to fill out an application form and submit it to the Session (the elders) of your church.
 You can download that form here.

-For help on completing the form, please see the Candidate Guidelines.
+For help on completing the form, please read through the Candidate Guidelines carefully (attachment located in the Appendix at the bottom of this page).
 The minister of your church may also be able to help you with this stage of the process.

 The form used by session for your evaluation can be downloaded here.

 Step 2: Presbytery and the Candidates’ Review Panel